nowprototypeit/docs/views/url-based/030-variants/010-creating-variants/020-create-a-variant.md

 # Create a variant

-Variants in Now Prototype It allow you to create pre-configured setups that can be reused across multiple prototypes.
+In Now Prototype It, you can use **variants** to create pre-configured setups that can be reused across multiple prototypes.
 This is particularly useful for teams or organisations that want to maintain consistency in their prototyping process.

+To understand how users apply a variant, see [Use a variant](/variants/create-a-variant/use-a-variant).

-This guide describes the following steps:
+This guide describes the following steps to create a variant:

 1. **Create the variant structure**: Set up the directory and necessary files for a new variant.
 1. **Add starter files to your variant**: Add the files you want the variant to apply when users use it to create a new prototype.